Fri 730p; Sat/Sun Marathons 2p-11p

 More info - 847-868-2528

-Margaret (Małgorzata, Gosha) Pospiech is a writer, filmmaker, translator and photographer born in Poland, and now based in New York.
-She gained national recognition as a director and writer of a feature documentary about Arthur Penn, the famous American filmmaker.
-In addition she has compiled over 70 interviews on camera with veterans of WWII which are in the archives of the Polish Army Veteran's Association in Manhattan and linked to the site of Peter Weir’s movie “The Way Back” (2010)
+Małgorzata Pospiech is a writer, filmmaker, translator and photographer born in Poland and based in New York.
+She gained national recognition as a director and writer of a feature documentary on famous American filmmaker Arthur Penn.
+In addition she has compiled over 70 interviews on camera with veterans of WWII which are in the archives of the Polish Army Veteran's Association in Manhattan and linked to the site of Peter Weir’s movie “The Way Back” (2010).
+During Ms. Pospiech's lecture she will discuss and sign her new book "Miasteczko" a 2015 nominee for Central Europe Literary Award "Angelus".

 The event is partially supported by Consulate General of the Republic of Poland in Chicago.